xetys/gitlab-charts/charts/gitlab/README.md

-# GitLab Community Edition
+# GitLab

-[GitLab Community Edition](https://about.gitlab.com/) is an application to code, test, and deploy code together.
+[GitLab](https://about.gitlab.com/) is an application to code, test, and deploy code together.
 It provides Git repository management with fine grained access controls, code reviews, issue tracking, activity feeds, wikis, and continuous integration.

 ## Introduction

-This chart stands up a GitLab Community Edition install.
+This chart stands up a GitLab Community Edition (CE) or GitLab Enterprise Edition (EE) install.
 This includes:

 - A [GitLab Omnibus](https://docs.gitlab.com/omnibus/) Pod
 - Redis (enabled by default, can be configured to connect to an existing redis instead)